Deltora Quest (TV series): Characters

-Doom is first encountered as a scar faced stranger at a shop the companions stop at to get supplies, where he is revealed to be part of a resistance against the Shadow Lord.
+Doom is first encountered as a scar-faced stranger at a shop the companions stop at to get supplies, where he is revealed to be part of a resistance against the Shadow Lord.
 The companions later encounter him again when competing in a contest, where he saves them from the Shadow Lord's servants and attempts to get them to join the resistance, though they refuse.
-They later find out he is not who he says he is when they find an old grave of a man with the same name as him.
-When they meet him again, they find out he is the leader of the resistance, and escape after he does not trust them.
+They later find out he is not who he says he is when they find an old grave of a man who has the same name as him.
+When they meet him again, they learn that he is the leader of the resistance, and escape after he does not trust them.
 He eventually reveals to them that he does not remember his real name or past due to torture in the Shadowlands.
 They eventually tell him everything, and he agrees to help them find the heir.
 After suffering a head injury, he regains his memory, including that he is the long lost father of Jasmine.